 Who can apply?

-STSMs are open to applicants affiliated to institutions in countries participating in the INNOGLY Action.
+STSMs are open for PhDs, PostDocs, and advanced career researchers employed at institutions in countries participating in INNOGLY (INNOGLY involved countries: https://www.cost.eu/actions/CA18103/#tabs|Name:parties), or at approved institutions.
 STSMs must be performed between COST countries – researchers cannot apply for an STSM within their own country.

 STSM applicant must be engaged in an official research programme as a PhD Student or postdoctoral fellow or can be employed by, or affiliated to, an institution, organisation or legal entity, which has within its remit a clear association with performing research.
 The institutions/organisation or legal entity where applicants pursue their main strand of research are considered as Home Institutions.
 The Host Institution is the institution/organisation that will host the successful applicant.

 Priority will be given to Early Career Investigators (ECI) (maximum 8 years since obtaining their PhD at the time of application) and PhD students working on INNOGLY-defined topics within working groups.